New Zealand Certificate in Automotive Electrical Engineering (Level 4) - Managed Apprentices

 • Automotive Electrical Engineer

-• Positions involving diagnosing and repairing automotive electrical and electronic faults
+• Positions diagnosing and repairing automotive electrical and electronic faults